Bookkeeping Examples for Small Business and Students

 Cash Book Bank Statement

-Each row of the statement is entered into the cashbook allocating the different amounts to account codes.
+Each row of the statement is entered into the cashbook, allocating the amounts to the appropriate account codes.
 It allows the business to see the profit and loss for each month.

 Cash Book Template